GER 101, 102 Elementary German I and II

 GER 455 German Film and Media

 This course explores the history and aesthetic qualities as well as the cultural and social aspects of German cinema since the 1920s, and examines the development and role of the media in German society.
 It provides students with a basic knowledge of the extensive body of cinematic work in German and with an understanding of the media landscape in past and present Germany.
 The influence of American mass culture, and the place of German film and media in and outside of Europe will be explored.
 Offered on a rotating basis.
 Prerequisite: GER 202, or consent of instructor.
-(HEPT, Hist, Intcl, W)
+(HEPT, Hist, Intcl)

 GER 460 Contemporary German Literature and Culture

-A course with rotating topics on German literature and culture, with emphasis on texts of the twentieth and twentyfirst centuries.
+A course with rotating topics on German literature and culture, with emphasis on texts of the 20th and 21st centuries.
 Study in depth of a particular topic as seen through primary texts, with special attention given to contemporary texts and topics.
 Significant practice in writing, including a research project, and assessment of speaking skills.
 May be repeated up to three times for credit under three different topics.
 Offered on a rotating basis.
 Prerequisite: GER 202 and any 300 level course, or consent of instructor.
 (HEPT, W, R)